HZCTony/U-net-with-multiple-classification/README.md

 Actually, the result is not good enough.
 To improve that, it may need more src data, larger batch size, etc.

-# What I've modified:
+### You have to know:
+The structure of this project is:

+/data/catndog : my sample collection of cat and dog with the [required catalog](https://gist.github.com/fchollet/0830affa1f7f19fd47b06d4cf89ed44d). data.py : prepare the related images you want to train and predict. model2.py : define the U-net structure main.py : run the program

 ### data.py

-The input data should be 512x512 images for U-net in model2.py.
+The original size of images is 512x512.
+However, they'll be resized to 256x256 for U-net in model2.py.
 I collect the sample images of cats and dogs from internet.
 You can find them in /data/catndog/ .
 Besides, I don't use dataPrepare.ipynb so just ingnore it.
 My modifications are summerized below:

-* in def trainGenerator(), replace the parameter "classes" with train_path+"image" and train_path+"label" in flow_from_directory(). keras will detect the classes from your training data automatically.
+* in def trainGenerator(), at first, comment "classes".
+Second, set the target directories as train_path+"image" in image_datagen.flow_from_directory() and train_path+"label" in mask_datagen.flow_from_directory().
+Keras will detect the classes from your training data automatically.

 * Let all the "flag_multi_class = True"

+* in def adjustdata(), reshape the mask with (batch_size, width, height, classes).
+Every channel in fourth dimemsion corresponds to a certain class with one-hot format.
+The code here only written for 3 classes(cat, dog, background).

+* in labelVsiualize(), pick up the max value in one-hot vector and draw the corresponding colors to the classes.
+You can define the color in clolor_dict.

 ### model2.py

-I slightly rectified the U-net structure and saved it as model2.py .
-What I've done is:

-* set activation = None in every conv2D and add LeakyReLU after every conv2D.
+* Set activation = None in every conv2D and add LeakyReLU after every conv2D.
+It helps prevent the training process from not updating weights.
 * Set activation = "softmax" in last layer, conv10, for classification.
 * Adam optimizer with learing rate = 1e-5 (I just try it)
-* set 'categorical_crossentropy' as loss function
+* Set 'categorical_crossentropy' as loss function rather than 'binary_crossentropy'

 ### Training

 The model is trained for 20 epochs, 100 steps per epoch and 6 per batch size.

-## How to use

-### Dependencies
+You can test more hyperparameters and let me know something amazing from you.

-My dependency:
+### My dependencies

 * Tensorflow : 1.4.0
 * Keras >= 1.0